chlodowling/J124-Final-Dowling/README.md

 ## Data Analysis
 I analayzed my data in order of questions.

 1. ### Which ethnic group in Hawaii received the most transplants in 2021?
 Is this proportional to Hawaii’s 2021 population demographics?
-And is this proportional to the ethnic group that receives the most transplants in the United States?
 * First, I looked at the "HI Transplants/Ethnicity" sheet.
 * Then, I created a pivot table that summed up the total number of organ transplants for each ethnic group in 2021.
 * To create the pivot table I input the ethnicities from Column A as the rows and sorted by SUM of 2021 in descending order.
 Next I input the values to be 2021, sumarized by SUM.
 To ensure I was only looking at necessary data, I filtered out both blank cells and "All ethnicities" as I only needed the individual breakdowns of each ethnicity.